RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-4-Accepting-JSON-parameters.md

-﻿In the last step we looked at how to render the list of customers, but we didn't really have a way to constrain the list.
+In the last step we looked at how to render the list of customers, but we didn't really have a way to constrain the list.
 If we want to filter the list returned we should be able to pass parameters to the request.

 There are a couple of ways you can pass 'parameters' to a request